Ajinkya-Manoj-Shinde/Club_Event_Manager/README.md

 ---

 ### 2. Clone/Copy Project
-Copy this project folder into the `htdocs` directory of your XAMPP installation.
+Copy this project folder into the `htdocs` or 'opt' directory according to your operating system.

-Example (Windows):
+### 3. Setup Database
+Go to localhost/phpmyadmin to create data base and past sql schema from sqlSchema file and change database name in connection files